tanishkumar2003/Parsing/README.md

 - OrExpr -> AndExpr `||` OrExpr | AndExpr

 defines two productions for nonterminal OrExpr, separated by |.
-Notice that both productions starting with AndExpr, so we can't use the lookahead (via FIRST sets) to determine which one to take.
+Notice that both productions start with AndExpr, so we can't use the lookahead (via FIRST sets) to determine which one to take.
 This is clear when we rewrite the two productions thus:

 - OrExpr -> AndExpr `||` OrExpr
 - OrExpr -> AndExpr